 Discover how Notion powers real estate automation workflows

-Create interconnected databases for clients, properties, tasks, and deals.
-Use relations to link a client to multiple properties, properties to multiple showings, and deals to task checklists.
+Create interconnected databases for assets, deals, diligence tasks, and IC items.
+Use relations to link a deal to multiple assets, assets to multiple inspections, and acquisitions to diligence checklists.
 Filter, sort, and view data as tables, kanban boards, calendars, or galleries.

-Build a 'Properties' database linked to a 'Showings' database.
-When you log a showing, it automatically appears on the property's page and the client's page.
-Filter to see 'All properties shown to buyers in December' or 'Clients who viewed this property but didn't make an offer'.
+Build an 'Assets' database linked to a 'Diligence' database.
+When you log a site visit, it automatically appears on the asset's page and the deal's page.
+Filter to see 'All assets toured in December' or 'Deals that reached IC but didn't close'.

 Get a personalized plan for your tech stack